Travelling wave analysis of cellular invasion into surrounding tissues: Mathematical model and preliminary simulations

-Results in Figure \ref{fig:2}(e)--(h) for $\mathcal{V}=1$ show that the invasion model leads to non-smooth travelling wave solutions that have compact support.
-From this point of view, the shape of the travelling wave solutions in Figure \ref{fig:2}(e)--(h) is reminiscent of the shape of travelling wave solutions of the Porous-Fisher model (\ref{eq:PorousFisherNonDimensional}).
+Results in Figure \ref{fig:2}(e)--(h) for $\mathcal{V}=1$ show that the invasion model leads to non-smooth travelling wave solutions that have compact support. \cbl These solutions are non-smooth since they contain a well defined front and $u(x,t)$ is not differentiable at the location of the front, $x=X$ (sometimes called the contact point).
+These solutions have compact support since $u(x,t) > 0$ for $x < X$, and $u(x,t)=0$ for $x \ge X$. \cb From this point of view, the shape of the travelling wave solutions in Figure \ref{fig:2}(e)--(h) is reminiscent of the shape of travelling wave solutions of the Porous-Fisher model (\ref{eq:PorousFisherNonDimensional}).
 Comparing the speeds of the travelling wave solutions in Figure \ref{fig:2}(e)--(h) indicates that $c$ increases with $\gamma$ but, unlike the results in Figure \ref{fig:2}(a)--(d), we do not see any evidence that the wave speed is independent of $\gamma$ for any of the values considered.
 As with Figure \ref{fig:2}(a)--(d), all values of $\gamma$ explored in Figure \ref{fig:2}(e)--(h) lead to travelling wave solutions with $c < 2$, which, again, is very different to travelling wave solutions of the dimensionless Fisher-KPP equation (\ref{eq:FisherKPPNonDimensional}).